-Many children with an Autistic Spectrum Disorder (ASD) find it difficult to achieve independence in toileting.
+Many children find it difficult to achieve independence in toileting.
 They can find it hard to adapt to the change in expectations and tend to want to hold on to learned and familiar routines.
 Certain sensory aspects of toileting such as the sound of the flushing and a fear of dirtying their hands may also be a challenge.